-A note about AU plug-ins on Mac OSX:
+A note about third-party plug-ins on Mac OSX:

 After the initial installation, Mixbus will not have any knowledge about your third-party AU plugins.
-You must visit Edit->Preferences->Plugins to scan your AU plugins and make them available in Mixbus.
+You must visit Edit->Preferences->Plugins to scan your AU, VST, and VS3 plugins and make them available in Mixbus.
 For more information about plugins, click here.